-If you are operating your engine with a separate bell button and want to blow your horn when your engine is in neutral, you will need to program ProtoSounds to do so as the factory setting only allows the horn to blow in forward or reverse.
+If you are operating your engine with a separate bell button and want to blow your whistle when your engine is in neutral, you will need to program ProtoSounds® to do so as the factory setting only allows the whistle to blow in forward or reverse.
 To do this, enter RESET and go to Feature 25.
 (See the section Using RESET To Program ProtoSounds® on page 18.)
-Once in Feature 25, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds sounds two bell whistle button.
-To reset ProtoSounds to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds only dings once instead of twice.
+Once in Feature 25, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that ProtoSounds® has been programmed to sound the whistle in neutral).
+Turn the throttle off and then on again to "Lock-In" your selection.
+Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
+To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.